 User Model versus Baseline Model

-Comparative Fit Index (CFI) .933
+Comparative Fit Index (CFI) .933 Tucker-Lewis Index ((TLI) .9 30

-Tucker-Lewis Index (TLI) .930

 The Comparative Fit Index (CFI) of .933 and the Tucker-Lewis Index (TLI) of 0.930 demonstrate an excellent fit of the user model relative to the baseline model.
-Both values exceed the widely recognized criterion of .90, indicating that the user model substantially enhances the baseline model's capacity to elucidate the data.
-The CFI value nearing .95 and the TLI value exceeding .90 signify a robust model fit, demonstrating the model's efficacy in encapsulating the relationships among the variables.
+Both values are higher than the commonly accepted threshold of.90, which means that the user model greatly improves the baseline model's ability to explain the data.
+The fact that the CFI value is close to.95 and the TLI value is higher than.90 shows that the model fits well and captures the relationships between the variables.
 The results indicate that the user model accurately represents the data, requiring minimum modifications.